vatpac-technology/sops/docs/terminal/sydney.md

 !!! tip
     If strong winds are present at altitude, TWR/DEP should discuss slight changes to these headings (+/- 5 degrees) to compensate for large crosswind components.

-Auto Release shall also be used from SY ADC for aircraft that are:
+'Next' coordination is **not** required for aircraft that are:
-- Departing from a runway nominated on the ATIS; and
+    a) Departing from a runway nominated on the ATIS; and
-- Assigned the standard assignable level; and
+    b) Assigned the Standard assignable level; and
-- Assigned a Procedural SID; or
+    c) Assigned a **Procedural SID** (except **ABBEY** SID); or
-- Assigned a Radar SID with a Standard Assignable Heading
+    d) Assigned a Standard Assignable Heading

-Any aircraft that don't meet these criteria must be coordinated by SY ADC with a "Next" Call.
+All other aircraft require a 'Next' call from SY ADC.

+'Next' coordination is additionally required for:
+    a) Visual departures
+    b) Departures to YSBK
+    c) After a go around, the next departure from that runway
+    d) Jets departing 16L via WOL
+    e) All aircraft during the Curfew Runway Mode

 !!! example
     <span class="hotline">**SY ADC** -> **SY TCU**</span>: "Next, ADA4, runway 34R"